gjesse/gjesse-site/content/post/unit-testing-with-kotlin---mini-dsls.md

 ```
 ## Whoops, try harder

 Things are humming along now - your tests are passing, until one day someone checks in some code that breaks a test - actually it breaks 2 tests, but one is very sneaky.
-What happens if our `block()` receiver throws an exception? that's right, then `delete()` never gets called.
-Since we spent the time making this all nice and usable, it's now trivial to fix this for all existing and future tests:
+What happens if our `block()` receiver throws an exception?
+That's right, then `delete()` never gets called.
+Since we spent the time making this all nice and reusable, it's now trivial to fix this for all existing and future tests:

 ```kotlin
 fun putAndDelete(entities: List<String>, block: (List<String>) -> Unit) {